 The role of the Mediator

 The mediator has no interest in the outcome of the case one way or the other.
 However, the mediator, who typically has many years of experience as a personal injury trial lawyer, will give his or her opinion about the strengths and weaknesses of each side’s case.
 The mediator will be skilled at advising the parties and their attorneys as to the likelihood of success or failure of the case should it proceed all the way to try trial.
-At Sally Morin Law, we typically use mediators who have had many years of experience trying cases as a personal injury attorney.
+At Sally Morin Personal Injury Lawyers, we typically use mediators who have had many years of experience trying cases as a personal injury attorney.
 It is even better if we can choose an attorney who has experience in the particular case type being presented (like bicycle accidents, pedestrian accidents, motorcycle accidents, car accident case and Uber accident case.

 Mediation is like Vegas